Yu-Shiba-Rusinov bound states boost odd-frequency superconductivity: Introduction

-The paper's organization is as follows: in the next section, we first present the two setups and discuss the theoretical background to our study by writing the Hamiltonian, wave functions, and boundary conditions required to calculate YSR bound states Josephson current and Green's functions.
-In the same section, we also discuss the procedure to calculate YSR bound states, Josephson current, and induced pairing amplitude from retarded Green's functions.
-Section III presents our results and explains the relation between odd-frequency pairing and YSR bound states in metal-spin flipper-metal-superconductor junction and superconductor-metal-spin flipper-metal-superconductor junction.
-In analysis, section IV, we discuss our results via a table.
-This paper is accompanied by a supplementary material\cite{supple} where we present Hamiltonian wavefunctions and boundary conditions for our two setups, discuss the procedure to form the retarded Green's functions for our models, and also provide the explicit form of expressions for anomalous Green's functions.
-Finally, we conclude in Section V.
+This paper is organized into five sections, including an appendix.
+The first section presents the two setups and provides the theoretical background for the study, {which are necessary} for calculating various quantities such as YSR bound states, Josephson current, and Green's functions.
+The procedure for calculating YSR bound states, Josephson current, and induced pairing amplitude from retarded Green's functions is also discussed in this section.
+The second section presents the results of the study and explains the relationship between odd-frequency pairing and YSR bound states in metal-spin flipper-metal-superconductor junction and superconductor-metal-spin flipper-metal-superconductor junction.
+The third section provides an analysis of the results via a table.
+The fourth section concludes the paper with an experimental realization. {Finally, the Appendix provides the wavefunctions of our two systems, the effect of interface transparency and finite temperature on superconducting pairing, and the explicit form of expressions for anomalous Green's functions.}